Kamioda/WindowsServiceCppLibrary/README.md

 ## Caution
 "Class type" is currently in the middle of making and modifying, so please use the function type if you would like to use stable ones.

+## Announcing repository migration
+This repository is no longer under development.
+Please use [Windows service C++ format](https://github.com/Kamioda/WindowsServiceCppTemplate) from now on.

 ## License

-Copyright 2017 AinoMegumi.
+Copyright 2017 Kamioda.
 All rights reserved

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: